 - False Rape Accusation: The woman in "Pandora" threatens the narrator with this if he doesn't Murder the Hypotenuse.

-- Hidden Track: "Flowers" is attached at the end of "That (Such A Thing)" on the album, although it's also available as a bonus download to people who bought the album new.
+- Hidden Track: "Flowers" is attached to the end of "That (Such A Thing)" on the album, although it's also available as a bonus download to people who bought the album new.

 - Religion Rant Song: "Adonai" is a type 1 (Rage Against the Heavens); "Rapture" and "Talking to God" are both type 2 (religion as a pernicious influence).
 Various religions (and atheists) get a bit of poking at in "Flowers", along with just about everything else.